 Peter Nigel Cowley

-Peter Cowley is a geologist with 40 years of international experience in the minerals industry and has been involved in the discovery and development of a number of gold mines in Africa.
-Peter Cowley is also President and CEO of Loncor Resources Inc and a Director of Banro Corporation, and was previously Managing Director of Ashanti Exploration Limited and Group Technical Director of Cluff Resources plc.
-He holds M.Sc and M.B.A. degrees and is a Fellow of I.M.M.M.
-He is currently a Non-executive Director of Amara Mining Plc.
+Peter Cowley is a geologist with over 45 years of international experience in the minerals industry and has been involved in the discovery and development of a number of gold mines in Africa.
+Peter Cowley was previously Managing Director of Ashanti Exploration Limited, Group Technical Director of Cluff Resources Plc and Chief Executive Officer of Banro Corporation and Loncor Resources.
+He holds M.Sc and MBA degrees and is a Fellow of I.M.M.M.
+He was also a Non-executive Director of Amara Mining Plc.

-Mark Lappin has over 35 years in the oil and gas industry, most recently as Sub-Surface Director for UK and Netherlands at Centrica.
+Mark Lappin has over 35 years of experience in the oil and gas industry.
+Mark is currently Technical Director at Caudrilla and prior to that was Sub-Surface Director for UK and Netherlands at Centrica.
 Mark began his career as a Geophysicist at Phillips Petroleum and has held senior technical and commercial roles with Conoco Phillips, Exxon Mobil and Dart Energy.